-COMPENSATION COMMITTEE

-Donald W. Sturdivant (Chairman) Margaret S. Dano Kenneth W. Krueger James L. Packard James D. Staley
+COMPENSATION COMMITTEE Lisa R. Bacus (Chair) Joher Akolawala Margaret S. Dano Kenneth W. Krueger Donald W. Sturdivant

-ADVISORY VOTE ON THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS
+ADVISORY VOTE ON THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS (Proposal 2)

-(Proposal 2)

-Under legislation enacted by Congress we are required to hold a non-binding advisory stockholder vote on a resolution approving the compensation of our named executive officers, which we refer to as a "say on pay" vote.
-In keeping with the recommendation of our Board and the preference expressed by our stockholders in 2017, we hold a say on pay vote on an annual basis.
-Accordingly, we are again seeking input from our stockholders in 2020 through this advisory vote on the compensation of our named executive officers as disclosed in the Compensation Discussion and Analysis and the accompanying compensation tables and narrative discussion contained in this proxy statement.
-Our next advisory vote will be held in 2021.
+Under SEC rules, we are required to hold a non-binding advisory stockholder vote on a resolution approving the compensation of our named executive officers, which we refer to as a "say on pay" vote.
+In keeping with the recommendation of our Board and the preference expressed by our stockholders in 2023, we hold a say on pay vote on an annual basis.
+Accordingly, we are again seeking input from our stockholders in 2024 through this advisory vote on the compensation of our named executive officers as disclosed in the Compensation Discussion and Analysis and the accompanying compensation tables and narrative discussion contained in this proxy statement.
+We expect that our next advisory vote will be held in 2025.